Skip to Content

 Chocolate Brownies Layer

 • Preheat oven to 350 °F. Grease an 9" x 13" pan with butter and sprinkle some flour into the pan.
-Shake the pan around until flour coats the butter (can use cooking spray instead of butter if preferred)
+Shake the pan around until flour coats the butter (can use cooking spray instead of butter if preferred).

 • Sift the cocoa and then measure 1 cup.
 Sift the flour and then measure 1/2 cup.
 Combine sifted cocoa, flour and salt into a bowl.

-1 1/4 cup unsweetened cocoa, 1/2 cup all purpose flour, 1/2 tsp kosher salt
+1 1/4 cup unsweetened cocoa, 1/2 cup all purpose flour, 1/2 teaspoon kosher salt

 • Beat the eggs in a stand mixer with the paddle attachment on medium speed for 3-4 minutes, or until light and fluffy.
 Add in vanilla and sugars and butter and mix over low speed to combine.